phil-dobson/slack-lambda-gateway/README.md

 It also must have 'Lambda Proxy Integration' enabled.

 ## Deployment
-This function can either be copied and pasted directly into a Lambda function, or zipped and deployed as a package.
+This function must be zipped and deployed as a package.